bellhyve/zelta/README.md

 # Zelta Replication Suite

 **Zelta** is a suite of tools offering a streamlined approach to managing ZFS snapshot replication across various systems.
-It's built with the intention of simplifying complex ZFS functions into user-friendly commands.
-With no package requirements on backup sources and no need for elevated permissions, Zelta is accessible and easy to integrate into existing workflows.
+It's built with the intention of simplifying complex ZFS functions into safe and user-friendly commands while also being the foundation for large and complex backup and failover environments.
+It's easy and accessible while working with most UNIX and UNIX-like base systems without additional packages, is optimized for environments with strict permission separation, and integrates well into many types of existing ZFS workflows.

+Zelta can be used to safely perform workstation backups with a single command, but it has also been used to replicate millions of snapshots across hundreds of systems, feeding alerting and analytics systems.
 The suite comprises three main components:

 - `zelta match`: Compares two ZFS volume trees, reporting matching snapshots or discrepancies.
 It's a helpful tool for replication assistance, rollback assistance, and source-backup validation.
-- `zelta sync`: A robust ZFS volume tree replication tool with safe defaults.
+- `zelta sync`: A robust ZFS volume tree replication tool with very safe defaults.
-- `zelta backup`: A policy-driven backup tool for managing extensive replication jobs.
+- `zelta policy`: A policy-driven backup tool for managing extensive replication jobs.

+There are additional functions in development or soon to be released:
+- `zelta snapshot`: A simple but customizable (local or remote) snapshot tool.
+- `zelta backup`: A synonym for `zelta sync` with excellent defaults for complete backups for beginners.
+- `zelta review`: Creates a temporary view of volume tree for inspection and recovery.

+# Alpha Software Notice, and a Commitment to Safety and Community Collaboration

+Zelta, although a recent addition to GitHub, has been rigorously used in production for over five years.
+It has successfully managed the replication of millions of datasets, with a primary emphasis on safety.
+We're currently refining features, finalizing command names, and enhancing documentation.

+We invite individuals of all technical backgrounds who want to protect both personal and organizational mission-critical data to collaborate with us.
+Your input is crucial in making Zelta, and ZFS at large, more accessible and user-friendly.
+By engaging with us, you'll not only contribute to the development of Zelta but also gain the opportunity to receive direct support and insights from our team at (Bell Tower)[https://belltower.it/].

 ## Goals and Methodology

-ZFS's versatility is unparalleled in the open source world, but users of all experience levels wrestle with its complex command structures with non-intuitive defaults.
+ZFS's versatility is unparalleled in the open source world, but users of all experience levels wrestle with its complex command structures with non-intuitive and often destructive defaults.
 Zelta addresses this by providing streamlined commands and safer defaults for common backup and migration tasks.

-For example, the act of simply backing up a boot drive (`zfs send -R zroot@latest | zfs receive backup/zroot`) is difficult to construct and will likely result in errors and overlapping mounts.
+The act of simply backing up a boot drive (`zfs send -R zroot@latest | zfs receive backup/zroot`) is difficult to construct and will likely result in errors and overlapping mounts.
 Zelta simplifies this process to:
 - `zelta sync zroot backup/zroot`: Backs up the latest `zroot` snapshots to `backup/zroot`
 - `zelta match zroot backup/zroot`: Confirms that the latest snapshots on the backup are identical.

-It's both safer and easier to use for everyone and simplifies complex backup and migration tasks for experts.
-We find it to be ideal for both routine maintenance and complex tasks like fleet backup management.
+Zelta is both safer and easier to use, and simplifies complex backup and migration tasks for experts.
+We find it to be ideal for both routine maintenance and complex tasks like fleet backup management and asynchronous clustering.
+Zelta **never** destroys target data, but provides tools to help delicately untangle mismatched replicas.

 Zelta works with any snapshot management system (or none) and is used to back up thousands of volumes in conjunction with (zfsnap)[https://github.com/zfsnap/zfsnap].

+### Latest Examples

+The most complete documentation and examples can be found on our (GitHub wiki)[https://github.com/bellhyve/zelta/wiki/Home-&-FAQ].
+We are actively adding use case examples and updating the manpage drafts to reflect Zelta's active feature development.

 ## Quick Start: Setup